AidanSchmitigal/EnhancingDeformationAnalysisUI/README.md

 - This also seems to be required for Cuda support on Linux: `export XLA_FLAGS=--xla_gpu_cuda_data_dir=/usr/lib/cuda`

 #### Windows
+- Use powershell and `cd EnhancingDeformationAnalysisUI && mkdir build`
-- Use visual studio with cmake installed
+- `cd build && cmake ..`
-- Open the EnhancingDeformationAnalysisUI folder with visual studio
-- It should generate a .sln file using CMake, autosetup to run.
+- This will generate a Visual Studio solution, which you can open with `./EnhancingDeformationAnalysisUI.sln`
+- From there you can build by pressing F7, however, it doesn't launch properly through Visual Studio and requires to be launched either through the command line or file explorer.